ttew-bu/recipe-utils/README.md

 Since I assume that others run into similar issues, I wanted to create a tool that I'd use to store recipes of interest in a way others may also benefit.

-The hope here is to allow folks to collect recipes and build their own personal repositories without needing to save links that may or may not persist over time or deal with the other accessibility challenges described above.
+The hope here is to allow folks to collect recipes, share content easily over text/email, and build their own personal repositories without needing to save links that may or may not persist over time or deal with the other accessibility challenges described above.

 ### Requirements
 - Python 3.12 and libraries contained within requirements.txt